How to Choose Coffee for Your Brewing Method? A Complete Guide

 • Guatemala – honey sweetness, caramel, and red apple.

-Espresso (Intensity and Balance)
+Espresso Machine (Intensity and Balance)

 Best: Medium roast (Espresso Roast), blends, or Single Origin for espresso (e.g., Colombia, El Salvador).